If your dog ate probiotics and you are wondering about the benefits and side effects he will experience, this guide is just for you.

 Did you know that 70% of your dog’s immune system is in his gut?
 That’s because bacteria are essential for maintaining good gut health of your dog.

 Not only do they improve your dog’s digestive tract to improve digestion, but they also support the immunity to protect your pet from infections and viruses.
 Many times factors such as medication, old age, illness, or consuming a poor diet can throw off the natural balance of your dog’s gut.
-That’s when come into the picture.
+That’s when probiotics for dogs come into the picture.